Enjoy your Winter Backyard: Embrace the Season’s Beauty

 A pergola can create a sheltered walkway and offer both structure and style to your backyard.
 You can add fairy lights or outdoor lanterns to the pergola to give it a warm, glowing ambiance on winter evenings – a tunnel of light would make a fantastic festive entrance to greet your guests.
 The robust design of Agriframes pergolas and the 10 year guarantee reassures you that they can easily handle snow and the three classic shapes mean you can choose a style that fits perfectly with you house or neighborhood.

-Round Pergola
+Round Pergola in a winter garden

 Berries for Color and Wildlife